sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 object1 must be connected and object2 must be a player.
 This can be used in do_login_command() verbs that read or suspend (which prevents the normal player selection mechanism from working.

 If silent is true, no connection messages will be printed.

+> Note: This calls the listening object's user_disconnected and user_connected verbs when appropriate.

 **Function: `set_connection_option`**